goldenrockefeller/afft/README.md

 - Cache-Oblivious where possible
 - Liberal license

-## Inspiration and lessons
-- Python Prototype
-- PFFFT
-  - My initial understand of how fast FFTs work
-  - Skip bit reversal reordering stage for convolution
-  - Align data for faster SIMD computation
-  - Most likely using Cooley-Tukey algorithm
-- PGFFT
-  - Use COBRA for fast Bit-reversal for large FFT sizes.
-- OTFFT
-  - Stockham and Six-stage algorithms instead of Cooley Tukey
-  - The fastest of the open-source liberal license FFTs for smaller (<4096 samples) FFTs
-- KVR
-  - Another fast FFT, most likely using Cooley-Tukey
-  - Not Liberal License
-  - Use Clang to compile for faster performance
-- Ryg's Blog on FFT impentation https://fgiesen.wordpress.com/2023/03/19/notes-on-ffts-for-implementers/
-  - Use DIT and DIF to skip bit reversal reordering stage
-  - Radix-4 fft is probaby good enough, considering register usage and code complexity
-- Ipp
-  - A gold standard for FFT, used to verify how efficient AFFT is

 ## Implementation
 - Expects different arrays for real and imaginary numbers (not directly supporting interweaved input, not direction support array or complex numbers)
 - Cooley-Tukey (mixed radix of 2 and 4)